 - Within the application all 4 students request each other, making a group of 4 for the apartments.

-- On their designated time, one of Jonathans roommates logs into https://oncampus.rutgers.edu and selects a space for the group.
+- On their designated time, one of Jonathans roommates goes to https://oncampus.rutgers.edu, logs in, and selects a space for the group.

 Keep in mind, while you do not need to make a full group for an apartment, suite, or double, it is definitely in your best interest as it will give your group more points!
 See the example below.

 Linda has one friend who wants to apply for a Cook Apartment with her.
-Since they are only a group of two, their point total will be lower, which will put them at a disadvantage.
+Since they are only a group of two, their total seniority points will be lower, which will put them at a disadvantage.

 - Linda and her friend both apply for lottery numbers in January by going to https://oncampus.rutgers.edu.

-- On January 30, Linda is told her lottery number is 127, which is definitely a great number!
-They are also both seniors, giving them each 4 points for the apartment process.
+- On January 29th, Linda is told her lottery number is 127, which is definitely a great number!
+They are also both going to be seniors, giving them each 4 points for the apartment process (8 points total).

 - When the apartment applications are available Both Linda and her friend fill out the cook application and request each other.